I Love Everybody

 You know he's always looking out for my best interest...

-Several songs prominently feature one or more of Lovett's trademark penchants: wry humor ("They Don't Like Me"), playful surrealism ("Penguins") and disturbing frankness ("Creeps Like Me").
+Several songs prominently feature one or more of Lovett's trademark penchants: wry humor ("Sonja"), playful surrealism ("Penguins"), cod misanthropy ("They don't like me"), and disturbing frankness ("Creeps Like Me").
+Even the album's title, ("I Love Everybody"), is ironic.

-Lovett's wife at the time, Julia Roberts, provides backing vocals on several tracks.
+Lovett's wife at the time, Julia Roberts, provides backing vocals on two tracks.
 Other performers lending their voices include Rickie Lee Jones and Leo Kottke.

 "Ain't It Something" would later be rerecorded, in a longer form, for Lovett's soundtrack to the 2000 film Dr. T & the Women.